 Replacing vestments is a normal part of parish life.
 Stay on top of it with regular inspections, a replacement budget, and a willingness to let go of items that have served their time.

-Browse our vestment collection — quality chasubles, stoles, and dalmatics to refresh your sacristy.
+Browse our full vestment collection — quality chasubles, dalmatics, stoles, and more to refresh your sacristy.
+For care tips, see our guides on caring for embroidered vestments and proper vestment storage.